Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/projectREADME.md

 # Creation and testing

+### Database Creation

+In MongoDB I created a music library database with four collections: composers, genres, site_users and works.
+Works is the main collection and gathers data in some shape or form from each other collection.

+- Genres
+Each genre has it's own info.
+And to sort them chronologically in the site, each has an Int ID depending on when that period of classical music occurs.
+This provides a reference of a time period when a user is uploading a new piece, for those who may not be sure of the classical music eras.

+- Site_users
+This simply contains a username and password.
+The user that creates each work will be stored in the work collection so they can edit or delete what they have uploaded if they wish.
+The passwords are encrypted using the werkzeug password hash

+- Composers
+Another simple collection.
+This contains just composer names and their corresponding images.
+When a user adds a new work, this collection is scanned to see if the user already exists.
+If it does, no new composer is created.
+If it exists and has a corresponding image, the ObjectId and composer image url will be imported into the created works object as a nested object.
+This will allow the composer image to display under any of their works.

+- Works
+The main collection of this project.
+The objects in this collection contain at a minimum, the composer name, the name of the work, the genre and the username of the object creator.
+There should also be a short description and a url to redirect the user to listen to the piece/s.
+The $text Index search function acts on this collection, querying the composer and genre fields.

 ### Creation
 1. Initial Commits: Imported flask, flask_pymongo, dnspython, and os, linked to Heroku and MongoDB, tested that an HTML page would display print from app.py.
 Created a base HTML page.